cytoscape/cytoscape.js/documentation/md/core/batch.md

 ## Details

-Normally, when you modify elements, each modification can trigger a style calculation and a redraw &mdash; depending on timing for a redraw.
+Normally, when you modify elements, each modification can trigger a style calculation and a redraw --- depending on timing for a redraw.
 For example, the following will cause two style calculations and at least one draw:

 ```js
 cy.$('#j')